4as/ChatGPT-DeMod/README.md

 If you move your mouse close to it the button will reveal itself and become clickable.
 If you're on the mobile devices you can just tap somewhere close to it - the tappable area is significantly larger than just those few pixels initially visible.
 **If you do not see the button then the script IS NOT WORKING.** Do not assume the script is working if you don't see the indicator.
 ![Progress results](res/demod-shown.png)
 The button will read either "DeMod: Off" or "DeMod: On."
 Clicking it switches between the two modes.
-While DeMod is **On** the script will intercept moderation calls and replace them with random texts from its database.
+While DeMod is **On** the script will intercept conversation/moderation calls and modify each response so it won't contain any information about your message being flagged.
-In other words DeMod makes the conversation look like it's about something completely different that what you're actually sending (and receiving).
-It's done this way to ensure that nothing will seem out of place.
-No one knows what kind of security checks does the ChatGPT's backend use, so to not risk anything by blocking something we shouldn't the checks still go through but with different messages.
-To further ensure that nothing seems out of place keep in mind you can always turn DeMod off if you don't need it.
+**This means your messages are still being checked by the moderation.
+When you refresh the page you will see which ones were actually flagged.**

 # Knows issues
 Bromite browser is not supported.
 Since the May 24th update OpenAI is now using a stricter Content Policy checks on injected scripts and Bromite doesn't offer a way to circumvent that.